The Death of Ophelia (Delacroix)

 The Death of Ophelia (French: La mort d'Ophélie) is an 1838 oil painting by the French artist Eugène Delacroix.

+Background

-It portrays a scene from William Shakespeare's play Hamlet.
+The painting portrays a scene from William Shakespeare's play Hamlet.
 Ophelia is shown following her descent into madness and drowning.

 Delacroix and other French romantics were inspired by the work of British authors such as Shakespeare, Lord Byron and Walter Scott.
 Delacroix produced three different versions of the work with variations.
-The original is now in the Neue Pinakothek in Munich while a slightly larger 1844 version is in the Reinhart Collection in Switzerland.